Wizc1998/Big-Data-Management-with-Pyspark-RDD/README.md

 task1:
 You will work on test_review.json, which contains the review information from users, and write a
 program to automatically answer the following questions:
-A. The total number of reviews (0.5 point)
+A. The total number of reviews
-B. The number of reviews in 2018 (0.5 point)
+B. The number of reviews in 2018
-C. The number of distinct users who wrote reviews (0.5 point)
+C. The number of distinct users who wrote reviews
-D. The top 10 users who wrote the largest numbers of reviews and the number of reviews they wrote (0.5 point)
+D. The top 10 users who wrote the largest numbers of reviews and the number of reviews they wrote

-E. The number of distinct businesses that have been reviewed (0.5 point)
+E. The number of distinct businesses that have been reviewed
 F. The top 10 businesses that had the largest numbers of reviews and the number of reviews they had
-(0.5 point)

 Input format: (we will use the following command to execute your code)
 Python:
 /opt/spark/spark-3.1.2-bin-hadoop3.2/bin/spark-submit --executor-memory 4G --driver-memory 4G